Museum Godshuis Belle: History

-Until 1796, the Godshuis was led by descendants of Salomon Belle.
-Then it became a civic institution, used especially for the care of the elderly.
-It is still in use today and forms the main seat of the Ypres OCMW.
-The chapel functions as the Museum Godshuis Belle.
+Until 1796, the Godshuis was headed by descendants of Salomon Belle.
+It then became a civic institution, used especially for the care of the elderly.
+It remains in use today and forms the main establishment of the Ypres OCMW.
+The former chapel now serves as the Museum Godshuis Belle.

 Like most of Ypres, the site was destroyed during the First World War, and rebuilt afterwards.
-The architects were Georges Lernould and Jules Coomans, who drew some of the plans but died before the actual building started.
+The architects were Georges Lernould and Jules Coomans, who drew up some of the plans, but died before building work had started.
 They partly reconstructed the old buildings, and partly made new Gothic Revival buildings.
-The chapel was rebuilt in 1933-1934, with a reconstructed interior.
+The chapel was rebuilt in 1933–1934, with a reconstructed interior.

 The building became a protected heritage site in 1940.

 Collection

-The most important painting in the collection is the painting of the Virgin with the donors Joos Bryde and Yolenthe Belle and their children.
+The most important painting in the collection is a painting of the Virgin with the donors, Joos Bryde and Yolenthe Belle, and their children.
 It was painted in 1420 by an unknown artist (sometimes called the Master of 1420) and is one of the oldest examples of panel painting in Flanders.
 The rest of the collection includes more paintings by old masters, a 17th-century altar draping, and a 17th-century linen-press.